skellis46/slipbox/artistic research and ecosystems.md

 - egosystem vs ecosystem (vertical literacy): <https://medium.com/presencing-institute-blog/vertical-literacy-12-principles-for-reinventing-the-21st-century-university-39c2948192ee>
 - making epistemological error of choosing the wrong unit (Bateson, here in Bridle post: <http://booktwo.org/notebook/let-the-river-live/>):
 > When you narrow down your epistemology and act on the premise “What interests me is me, or my organization, or my species,” you chop off consideration of other loops of the loop structure. (from Bateson, cited in Bridle blog post above)
 - the difference though (talking about Bateson's eco-mental) is that the artist-scholar in this circumstance remains untouched by their plea to a particular ecosystem of thought and ideas.
 Or is it that they get but don't give.
-They gain warrant, validation, an argument from authority
+They gain warrant, validation, an argument from authority.
+Or perhaps it's simply extractive.
+What I can get from this validation.

 > Against this background, the negotiations of sense at the interfaces of arts and academia—in Henk Borgdorff’s (2010) terms, “boundary work”—concern also the registers of sense and the questions of whether, how, and why some of them are prioritised over others. [@elo-2018-ineffable p.282]